Leonard Bernstein and AmFAR

 by Mathilde Krim, Ph.D

-I first met Lenny a very, very long time ago, under a blistering Israeli sun, when the world was young, liberty still new to land, and its nation exulting in a just-completed concert hall in Jerusalem.
+I first met Lenny a very, very long time ago, under a blistering Israeli sun, when the world was young, liberty still new to the land, and its nation exulting in a just-completed concert hall in Jerusalem.
 Lenny crowned that day with his music and his passion for life and for his people.
 To us and to him, laughter and tears came easily that night, but the tears were mostly of joy.

 Tears of another kind began to be shed too often in New York in the early eighties.
 I had become deeply disturbed by a new and mysterious epidemic that was mercilessly killing young men.
 With a few others, I was struggling to raise funds for the American Foundation for AIDS Research (AmFAR), so as to ensure that all that could be done to confront the killer would be done.

 Lenny came back to me again, in 1987, with a proposal for a major event at Carnegie Hall to be called "Music for Mathilde."
 I was stunned that he, from Olympus, should think enough of me to suggest such a title.
 He had followed our work and he had become informed about the meager government efforts to fight it, particularly in the developments of treatments.
-In the course of a number of conversations with him, I succeeded not only in changing the name of this concert simply to "serenade," but also in explaining the possibility that AmFAR could organize practicing physicians - whom we would also train and support - into a nationwide network to test promising new drugs at the community level, so as to greatly increase the number of people with AIDS who would have access to new treatments.
-This was, in 1988, a daring new idea, but one of the unquestionable humanitarian value.
+In the course of a number of conversations with him, I succeeded not only in changing the name of this concert simply to "Serenade," but also in explaining the possibility that AmFAR could organize practicing physicians - whom we would also train and support - into a nationwide network to test promising new drugs at the community level, so as to greatly increase the number of people with AIDS who would have access to new treatments.
+This was, in 1987, a daring new idea, but one of unquestionable humanitarian value.
 Lenny and Harry Kraut liked it.